Nerd Prescribed

 How Much Should a Solopreneur Spend on Their Website?

 A solopreneur website costs between €3,000 and €15,000+.
 The price depends on the number of pages, the features you need, and whether you want someone to manage it after launch.
-Here's what drives the price and where most solopreneurs overspend.
+Here's what drives the number and where most solopreneurs end up spending wrong.

-A single-page site with a contact form, hero section, and basic structure starts at €3,000.
-This is enough to validate your idea, start collecting leads, and give people somewhere to land from your social profiles or ads.
-It takes about 5 days to build.
+A single-page site — contact form, hero section, your offer — starts at €3,000.
+That's enough to validate an idea, start collecting leads, and give people somewhere to land from your social profiles or ads.
+Five days to build.

 A multi-page custom site with features like booking, e-commerce, or authentication runs €8,000 to €15,000+.
-The price scales with the complexity of each feature.
+The price scales with how much the features actually do.

 What Drives the Price Up